Cleanly1/picture_this/README.md

 $ git clone https://github.com/Cleanly1/picture-this.git
 ```
 2. Navigate to the folder where you cloned the repository via the terminal
-3. Start a local server
+3. Start a local server with php:
 ```
 php -S localhost:8000
 ```
+without php MAMP?
 4. Open up your favorite browser and enter localhost:8000 in the url
 5. Enjoy!